 Sharon Twigg joined the Johnson State College faculty in fall 2008 after spending two years as a visiting professor at Marquette University in Wisconsin.
+In addition to her teaching in the Writing and Literature Department, Sharon served as interim academic dean from 2016-17 and is now Johnson’s associate academic dean.

 A New Hampshire native who did her undergraduate work at UNH, Sharon spent four years in the publishing industry in Washington, D.C., before deciding to return to academia.
 She got her Ph.D. at the University of Wisconsin in Madison, where she specialized in 19th-century British and women’s literature and wrote her dissertation on women’s participation in economic and moral contracts in that time period’s literature.